Quantum Field Theory of neutrino mixing in spacetimes with torsion: FLAVOR MIXING WITH TORSION

-\\ We note that the generator $ \emph{I}_{\theta}^{-1}(t)$ here introduced, is formally identical to the generator $ G_{\theta}^{-1}(t)$ presented in ref.\cite{N5}, where the mixing of three families of neutrinos in flat space-time has been studied.
-The difference consists in the fact that while $ G_{\theta}^{-1}(t)$ of ref.\cite{N5} is expressed in terms of the Dirac fields in flat space-time, $ \emph{I}_{\theta}^{-1}(t)$ contains Dirac fields which are the solution of eq.\eqref{FreeFieldExpansion}.
-As we will see below, this leads to new Bogoliubov coefficients which, in the present case, are dependent on the spin.
-At the operational level, $ \emph{I}_{\theta}^{-1}(t)$ shares the same properties as $ G_{\theta}^{-1}(t)$.
+We note that the generator $\emph{I}_{\theta}^{-1}(t)$ here introduced, is formally identical to the generator $G_{\theta}^{-1}(t)$ presented in ref.\cite{N5}, where the mixing of three families of neutrinos in flat space-time has been studied.
+The difference consists in the fact that while $G_{\theta}^{-1}(t)$ of ref.\cite{N5} is expressed in terms of the Dirac fields in flat space-time, $\emph{I}_{\theta}^{-1}(t)$ contains Dirac fields which are the solution of the Dirac equations for fields in the presence of torsions (constant and time depentent).
+As we will see below, this leads to two new set of Bogoliubov coefficients, one for constant torsion and one for time depending torsio, which are dependent on the spin.
+At the operational level, $\emph{I}_{\theta}^{-1}(t)$ shares the same properties as $G_{\theta}^{-1}(t)$.
 However, it is essential to underline that, despite the formal analogy, the result here obtained presents completely new behaviors, since the new neutrino oscillation formulas, which will be derived in the following, have amplitudes and frequencies depending on the spin orientation.
-This effect, due to the torsion, can in principle affect neutrinos produced in the nuclei of spiral galaxies or in rotating black holes.
+This effect, due to the torsion, is also depending on the form of the torsion and can in principle affect neutrinos produced in the nuclei of spiral galaxies or in rotating black holes.